/

 If anything, CRM systems are too easy to customize.
 This can lead to runaway field creation.

-CRM Implementation Is Primarily an IT Project
+CRM Deployment Is Primarily an IT Project

 Involving end-users in the planning and deployment phases ensures the system meets their needs and promotes higher adoption rates.
 Cross-departmental engagement is crucial for aligning the CRM system with business objectives.